ahmedther/Feedback_Portal_on_Django_and_Streamlit/README.md

 ### Overview

-Developed a comprehensive web application designed to collect and analyze feedback from discharged patients of a hospital.
+A comprehensive web application designed to collect and analyze feedback from discharged patients of a hospital.
 The project is divided into three main components:

 ### Key Features